Milad-Akarie/form_field_validator/README.md

       TextFormField(
         obscureText: true,
         onChanged: (val) => password = val,
-        /// call the multi validator function just like any validator
+        /// call the multi validator function just like any other validator
         validator: passwordValidator.validate,
       ),